 There was no island city.
 No cataclysm of waters and storms, just the guardian winds.
 There was a Quartet, yes, but no Judge of Heaven imprisoned.
 Dremael, the centre world, where the Timekeeper Amatialle alone knew its passageways.
 Where I would search under the inky sky, a sky devoid of light, alit by fireflies.
 And then when the Others came, and the realm fell into a frozen eternity.

+It was my world, always mine, but I knew there were other wanderers amidst its portals.
+For years Chloentyl searched for Innaetyl, calling, until my voice grew feeble, and I shivered in the breath of winter that seeped into my land.
 Then finally, I took flight from the deep, sobbing and soaked in the cold rain, rain that began to melt the frozen eternity.
 Stood up to stare into crimson eyes and a river of silver hair.

 “Not all who wander are lost,” spoke this projection of Teacher.
 Then there is a unicorn.
 Oh hello, white beauty with the azure hair.

-These words comfort my heart, but I still think I should return to reality and yet … Dremael.
+This crystallized stormbringer leads me into the forestry.
+I sigh.
+A fruitless search, time and time again.
+I don’t even know who Innaetyl is, what Innaetyl is.
+More unicorns.
+Those words comfort my heart, but I still think I should return to reality and yet … Dremael.
 I haven’t been here in too long.
 Would it be a crime to remain just a little longer?

+There is a curious circle of evergreen trees.
+Someone is standing in its midst.
+Chrysalis Chaos halts, and nudges me forward.
+I’m reluctant to leave her, but she insists, and I cautiously approach the figure.
 Long white hair.
 Tanned figure.
 A strange manner of clothing.
 Little fae dancing around, one holding a crown, the other has the Timekeeper’s lantern.
 I shouldn’t draw closer, but curiosity gets the better of me.
-In all my years in Dremael, I’ve never seen this person, who now turns to face me, I can’t tell if his eyes are red or brown or gold.
+Who is this, who now turns to face me?
+I can’t tell if his eyes are red or brown or gold.
 It’s hard to see in the firelight.
 Ugh, a man, I’d better run away now.
 My feet remain rooted.
 I can’t take a step forward or backwards.

-Elysium and reality blur, I keep flickering between the two, my brain screaming at how weird it is to be having a shared simultaneous vision.
+Perspectives blur, I keep flickering between the two, my brain screaming at how weird it is to be having a shared simultaneous vision.

-“Priestess and Queen,” both of them say at once, together.
+“Kirayorona,” both of them say at once, together.
 Or are they one and the same?

 The Sun is setting when we both remember the world again.